 It can be seen by inspection that fastener c is the critical fastener, since all components of force act in the same quadrant (downwards to the right).
-Now that the most highly loaded fastener has been determined, the margins of safety for bearing joints should be calculated according to Section 8.3.
+Now that the most highly loaded fastener has been determined, it is important to determine the margins of safety for bearing joints according to Section 8.3.